Unintentional Excessive Benefits

 Examples of excessive benefits

-I mentioned at the beginning of this article that some churches give their pastor the church's debit or credit card for fuel and meals and do not require any documentation or report those transactions as taxable income.
+I mentioned at the beginning of this article that some organizations give their director, pastor, or administrator the organization's debit or credit card for fuel and meals and do not require any documentation or report those transactions as taxable income.

 Without documentation AND a qualified accountable reimbursement policy in place - these transactions can be considered private inurement.